 Oligonucleotide Properties Calculator

-All-in-one scientific calculator for DNA and RNA oligonucleotides.
-Calculate Tm (nearest-neighbor), molecular weight, extinction coefficient, OD260 concentration, GC content, and thermodynamic constants.
-Uses SantaLucia method for accurate PCR primer design.
+Calculate core properties for DNA and RNA oligonucleotides: Tm (nearest-neighbor), molecular weight, extinction coefficient, OD260 concentration, GC content, and thermodynamic constants.
+Use Primer Analyzer when a sequence also needs hairpin, dimer, mismatch, or BLAST specificity review.

 Quick Start